 These are the items in a lab that require decontamination:

 Refrigerators and freezers can (in some cases) be a breeding ground for bacteria or other harmful agents.
 Before having yours decontaminated, be sure to remove everything from the interior.
 Make sure your refrigerator is properly defrosted before having it decontaminated.

-A biosafety cabinet must be regularly decontaminated.
+A biosafety cabinet must receive this process regularly.
 You should never attempt to disinfect this unit yourself!
-Always call upon a professional to properly decontaminate your biosafety cabinet.
-Attempting decontamination yourself can be incredibly hazardous.
+Always call a professional to properly decontaminate your biosafety cabinet.
+Attempting it yourself can be incredibly hazardous.

-This is another unit that a trained professional must decontaminate.
+Centrifuges are another unit that a trained professional must decontaminate.
 Additionally, you should develop a routine schedule for decontamination, as the materials within a centrifuge can often be hazardous.
-Contact S.E.P.S. for more information.

 Fume hoods use laminar airflow to eliminate toxic vapors and chemicals from the workspace.
 Therefore, regular certification and decontamination is essential.
-S.E.P.S. can assist you with both.
-Keeping fume hoods sanitary and operational is critical to keeping your personnel safe.
+SEPS can assist you with both.
+Keeping fume hoods sanitary is critical to keeping your personnel safe.